-In 2017, Cyclopharm intends to present at a number of respiratory focused conferences to educate clinicians on the benefits of Technegas in the treatment and monitoring of their patients.
-Additionally, the Company plans to make a number of small targeted investments to partner with other researchers and organisations, with the aim of expanding the number and types of trials and published results verifying the benefits of Technegas to relevant referring physicians and clinicians.
+Cyclopharm is actively progressing opportunities to present the findings to clinicians globally, in order to encourage the use of Technegas in not only the diagnosis and treatment monitoring of COPD but also the expansion of the traditional market of diagnosing PE.
+Specifically, in 2017, Cyclopharm presented at several respiratory focused conferences to educate clinicians on the benefits of Technegas in the treatment and monitoring of their patients.
+Additionally, the Group plans to make a number of small targeted investments to partner with other researchers and organisations, with the aim of expanding the number and types of trials and published results verifying the benefits of Technegas to relevant referring physicians and clinicians.

-The Cyclopharm Board believes that the global COPD, asthma and lung cancer markets represent significant opportunities for the company to expand sales of Technegas materially, and that these markets have the potential to be a significant driver of shareholder value over the medium term.
+The Cyclopharm Board believes that the global COPD market is approximately 30 times the size of the global PE market.
+Together with the asthma and lung cancer patient populations, these indications represent significant opportunities to expand sales of Technegas materially over the medium term.

-Based on the success of our work in China, the Company has commenced discussions with leading respiratory and nuclear medicine physicians in some of our more established markets with a view to initiating additional pilot clinical trials targeting applications in chronic respiratory disease states.
+Based on the success of our work in China, the Group has commenced discussions with leading respiratory and nuclear medicine physicians in some of our established markets with a view to initiating additional pilot clinical trials targeting applications in chronic respiratory disease states.

-The next of these initiatives to commence, announced in October 2016, will be a combined collaboration with the University of Newcastle, Hunter Regional Medical Institute and John Hunter Hospital.

-The study will seek to test two specific hypotheses:
+One such example of Cyclopharm's clinical initiatives is the collaboration with the University of Newcastle, Hunter Regional Medical Institute and John Hunter Hospital.
+The study is designed to test two hypotheses: